ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 The INT command is used to obtain the positive integral value (i.e. without any fractions) after the sum of B + C + D is divided by 3.
-We’ll study the INT command in more detail later.
+We'll study the INT command in more detail later.

 ```
 40 PRINT A$; "AVERAGE ";X